mrigankpawagi/GuardRails/README.md

-# VSPrutor
+# GuardRails

 ## Requirements

 1. Python

-2. GCC

 __Note:__
-VSPrutor is currently supported only on Windows.
+VSPrutor is currently supported only on Windows and with Python.

 ### Installing Python Dependencies for trimming and mutations